nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * The tag prefix cannot be left empty E.g.`t/`, an error will be thrown to the user.

 Examples:
-* `addp n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Allergic to Peanuts t/friends t/owesMoney`
+* `addp n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Allergic to Peanuts t/Member
+  t/Regular` adds a new customer to ReadyBakey with the name John Doe, phone number 98765432, email johnd@example. com, address 311, Clementi Ave 2, #02-25, with the remark that he is "Allergic to Peanuts".
+He also tagged as a Member and also a Regular.

 ### Delete a customer: `deletep` <a name="deletep"></a>
 Removes a customer from ReadyBakey’s contact list

 Format: `deletep INDEX`
 * Deletes the customer at the specified INDEX.
-* The index refers to the index number shown in the displayed customer list.
+* The `INDEX` refers to the index number shown in the displayed customer list.
-* The index must be a positive integer 1, 2, 3, …​
+* The `INDEX` must be a positive integer 1, 2, 3, …​
 * Only customers with no orders can be deleted.

 Examples:
-* `deletep 2`
+* `deletep 2` deletes the customer at index 2 from ReadyBakey.

 ### Listing all customers: `listp` <a name="listp"></a>
-Shows a list of all customers in ReadyBakey’s contact list
+Shows a list of all customers in ReadyBakey.

 Format: `listp`

 Examples:
-* `listp`
+* `listp` lists all the customer in ReadyBakey.

 ### Editing a customer's information : `editp` <a name="editp"></a>